Hackers News Hackers News

 • Gardyn Home Firmware and Gardyn Studio Firmware.

-While CISA notes that there is currently no evidence of these specific vulnerabilities being actively exploited in the wild, the high CVSS score makes immediate patching critical to prevent future attacks.
+While CISA has stated there is currently no evidence of these specific vulnerabilities being actively exploited in the wild, the high CVSS score underscores the immediate necessity of patching to prevent future attacks.

-To protect against potential remote takeovers, CISA strongly urges organizations and individual users to apply defensive strategies immediately.
+To safeguard against potential remote takeovers, CISA strongly advises organizations and individual users to implement defensive strategies without delay.
+The following mitigation actions are recommended:

-• Minimize network exposure by ensuring smart garden control devices are never directly accessible from the public internet.
+• Minimize Network Exposure: Ensure that smart garden control devices are never directly exposed to the public internet.

-• Place control system networks and remote devices securely behind firewalls, isolating them entirely from standard business or home networks.
+• Isolate Control Systems: Place control system networks and remote devices securely behind firewalls, completely isolating them from standard business or home networks.

-Users are advised to immediately update their mobile applications and cloud API integrations to the latest available versions to secure their smart gardening infrastructure against these critical remote threats.
+• Update Software Immediately: Users should update their mobile applications and cloud API integrations to the latest available versions to protect their smart gardening infrastructure against these critical remote threats.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.